-Video testimonials should be your first preference.
-Here are a few actionable tips to make video employee testimonials better:
+Here are a few actionable tips to get more video employee testimonials:

-Instead of using a script, let an employee use his/her own words.
-Ask questions and let the employee answer those questions in any way he/she likes.
+Instead of using a script, let employees use their own words.
+Ask questions and let the employee answer those questions in any way they like.
 This is a perfect technique to make testimonials follow a pattern without making them similar.

 A new candidate is interested in one thing: What’s in it for me?

-But remember, to highlight benefits you don’t need to script the interviews, just ask good questions on the subject.
+In order to highlight benefits in your employee testimonial videos, you don’t need to script the interviews.
+Just ask specific questions on the subject.

-So in the long run you should create testimonials from all different positions you are looking to fill in the future.
+In the long run, you should create employee stories from all different positions you are looking to fill in the future.